KyleKing/recipes/README.md

 1. Create a new `<recipe_title>.json` and matching `<recipe_title>.<img_format>` in the respective database subdirectory (i.e. breakfast/)
     - See `database\__template.json` as an example JSON file
-2. Run `python make.py`, which will:
+2. Run `poetry run python make.py`, which will:
     - Move source images to `dist/imgs/<subdir>-<recipe_title>.<img_format>`
     - Combine JSON documents into single JSON file
         + Add recipe title from filename split on underscore